-The Institute for Immunology and Allergy Research (IIAR) was established to advance basic and clinical research in the fields of immunology and allergy.
+The Centre for Immunology and Allergy Research (CIAR) was established to advance basic and clinical research in the fields of immunology and allergy.

 Researchers are investigating the cellular and genetic basis for major diseases of the immune system, autoimmunity, immune deficiency, chronic viral infection and atopy, especially by dissecting the immunologic genes of the human genome and studying effects of genetic variation on immune function.